 Note: The options you find in your account or profile vary based on your role and permissions.
 See Invite users to your account and manage their roles for more information.

 The left navigation menu allows you to navigate to various locations throughout your integrator.io account.
 You can use the collapse icon at the bottom of the left navigation menu to collapse the labels for the icons.

-- Flow Builder: Use this to create flows for an integration.
-Use flows to export data out of one application and import it into another application.
-An example of a flow is exporting Order (and Buyer) data from eBay into NetSuite to fulfill the order and also to track sales etc. You can also use flows to create multiple exports and imports that can be linked together.
+- Flow Builder: Visually create flows for an integration, most typically to export data from one application and import it into another.
+An example of a flow is exporting Order (and Buyer) data from eBay into NetSuite to fulfill the order and also to track sales.
+You can also use flows to create multiple exports, lookups, and imports that can be linked together.

 - Data Loader: Upload a CSV file to a REST + JSON application.

-- CSV Parser: Convert comma separated values (CSV) into JSON.
+- CSV parser helper – Convert comma-separated values (CSV) into JSON

-- XML Parser: Convert XML to JSON according to a customized set of parse options.
+- XML parser helper – Convert XML to JSON according to custom parse options

-- SQL Query Editor: Build SQL queries using handlebars templates and JSON sample data.
+- SQL query builder – Construct SQL queries using handlebars templates and JSON sample data

 - Exports: See all of the exports you’ve already set up or create one.
 You can also perform certain actions like, edit or clone an export.
 Exports are used to extract or receive data from an application or system.
 An example would be exporting inventory data from NetSuite.